DavidHuji/clouds_segmentation/README.md

 The final results of confusion matrixes per set, weights, and log of test\train curves of loss and accuracy will be in the output directory that its name is just a timestemp.
+\
+\
+### Create Patches
+In order to plit the data from full images to many small paches, you can use the patches_maker.py file by simply edit its arguemnts (of paths and sizes) at the head of the file and run it.